-Our first stop in Japan was Tokyo.
-Tokyo is a fascinating place because it has all the hallmarks of a big, metropolitan city flush with influences from around the world - while preserving its own culture, heritage and traditional values (but we’ll get to the traditional side in part II of this post).
+My first stop in Japan was Tokyo.
+Tokyo is a fascinating place because it has all the hallmarks of a big, metropolitan city flush with influences from around the world - while preserving its own culture, heritage and traditional values (but I'll get to the traditional side in part II of this post).
 If you visit Shibuya and Omotesando, you’ll see your fair share of American and European stores with digital billboards reminiscent of Times Square.
-In the lively and affluent Roppongi district, you’ll find Japanese divisions of global brands like Google, Ferrari, and The Pokemon Company.
+In the lively and affluent Roppongi district, you’ll find brightly lit skyscrapers and Japanese divisions of global brands like Google, Ferrari, and The Pokemon Company.
 Tokyo also has the highest number of Michelin star restaurants than any other city, making it a prime destination for fine dining.

 Touring Tokyo (part I)